Associate of Science in Nursing (ADN) Degree Program Details

 According to the U.S. Bureau of Labor Statistics (BLS), registered nurse employment will grow much faster than the average for all occupations through 2026.
 This growth trend will occur for several factors, including an increased emphasis on preventative care; growing rates of chronic conditions, such as obesity and diabetes; and demand for healthcare services from the Baby Boomer population as they live longer and lead a more active lifestyle.

-The largest employers for nurses will be hospitals, nursing/residential care facilities, government and educational services at the state, local and private level.
+The largest employers for nurses will include hospitals, nursing/residential care facilities, as well as government and educational services at the state, local and private level.
 According to BLS, median pay for Registered Nurses are:

 - $71,730 — Median Pay